slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 ### tomcat (port 8080)

-> Note: if you are having trouble restarting tomcat, you will need to reinstall java-common: `apt-get install java-common`
+> Note: if you are having trouble restarting tomcat, you will need to reinstall java:
 > * install the Java 7 runtime environment: `apt-get install openjdk-7-jre`
 > * reconfigure tomcat to use the newly installed java:
 >     * edit this config file: `nano /etc/default/tomcat7`